 It cannot be overstated that when we give to God, we are not deciding how much of our wealth to give; rather, we are determining how much of God’s wealth to keep for our own uses.
 In 1 Chronicles 29:14 David articulates precisely this fact, saying, “But who am I, and what is my people, that we should be able thus to offer willingly?
 For all things come from you, and of your own have we given you.”

 God’s people today are not required to tithe.
 But, like everything else in the new covenant, our grace giving is to exceed Old Testament requirements of the law.
 Therefore, for God’s people, 10 percent should be a floor, not a ceiling, and a place to begin, not a place to end.

 Giving to other nonprofits is a great thing.
 That said, we believe Christians are called first to give to the local church that proclaims the gospel in the local community.
 Jesus promised, “I will build my church” (Matt.
 16:18).
-Jesus came to found, build, and head the church, and his metaphorical body to continue his evangelistic plan for the world.
-In the same way, Jesus’ people are to give themselves to the church.
-This includes service and generosity as Jesus demonstrated (2 Cor.
-8–9) so that not only can local churches grow, but also more churches can be planted, more people reached, and more nations changed by the gospel of Jesus Christ.
+Jesus came to start, build, and head the Church, his metaphorical body (1 Cor.
+12).
+Once we are born again into the family of God and become part of his body, he invites us to join him as he continues his evangelistic plan for the world—namely, the Church.
+In the same way that Jesus gave himself and sacrificed for us, we are to give ourselves to the church.
+This includes service and generosity so that local churches can grow, but also so that more churches can be planted, more people reached, and more nations changed by the gospel of Jesus Christ.